 BIOGRAPHY and GENEALOGY

 Jefferson County, Alabama

 Peyton G. Bowman was an attorney at law in Birmingham, Alabama.
-He was born in Barnwell county, S. C, Nov.
+He was born in Barnwell County, S. C, Nov.
 9, 1854, the son of Peyton G. and Ellen (Tobin) Bowman.
 His father was a native of Virginia and his mother of South Carolina.
-They had seven children, five of whom where living in 1904.
+They had seven children, five of whom were living in 1904.

 - 1900, 1910 Jefferson County, Alabama census: 1870 San Antonio Texas Census

 - Notable Men of Alabama: Personal and Genealogical, Volume 2 edited by Joel Campbell DuBose

 - Find A Grave Memorial# 32962645# 32962647# 32962643